 Make templates from poster board (or heavy poster paper) to create your stars and stripes scene.

-For the flag, make a series of templates to layer the colors for the stars and stripes.
+For the American flag, make a series of templates to layer the colors for the stars and stripes.

 Your first template will need to be the border of the flag, where you paint your base layer of white chalk.